Kong/docs.konghq.com/app/konnect/dev-portal/konnect-portal-management-automation.md

 ### Automation

-In practice, organizations need to verify and approve developers in quantities exponentially larger than this example.
-To efficiently manage this process and ensure that developers are onboarded and assigned to the appropriate teams, you can implement automation.
+The examples above are simplified and in reality your organization may need to verify and approve developers in large quantities.
+You can use the API as part of your automation strategy to manage exponentially large quantities of developers who want to use your portal.
 Here are some recommendations on how to integrate this workflow to your developer onboarding process:

 1. **Continuous Integration/Continuous Deployment (CI/CD) Pipelines:**
    - Integrate the developer approval and assignment workflow into your CI/CD pipelines.
 This ensures that every time a new developer signs up, they are automatically processed without manual intervention.